adrianskw/annealLorenz96/README.md

 Python with full Scipy stack (the usual when it comes to scientific computing)

 ## To use:
 	python annealLorenz.py D dt L_frac
 Numerically generates a Lorenz system with dimensions D and timestep dt, for a fixed number of timesteps M=200.
 The data is immediately fed into VarAnneal with a fraction of measured variables L_frac, which is automatically determined.
+D, dt, and L_frac have to be input in the command line.
+This allows for easy scripting.